Sud0-x/Sud0NetScanner/SECURITY.md

 ### How to Report

 1. **Do NOT** create a public GitHub issue for security vulnerabilities
-2. Send an email to security@example.com (replace with actual email)
+2. Send an email to sud0x.dev@proton.me
 3. Include detailed information about the vulnerability
 4. Provide steps to reproduce the issue
 5. Include any proof-of-concept code if applicable